Getting retweeted is a great way to extend your influence online.

 The more followers you have, the more likely you are to get retweets.

-8. Include @mentions to those referenced in the post
+8. Include @mentions to Those Referenced in Your Posts

 Include the twitter user name of others in your blog post, and then send a shout out to them on twitter letting them know.